apollographql/runtime-testing-framework/docs/src/developer/parsing-config-files.md

 2. Locate and load any required `Secenario` and `Environment` files defined in `from` directives as raw YAML.
 If the test plan defines overrides for either section then deep merge before parsing into concrete structs.
-3. Check that the test plan contains all of the required values for templating to be possible.
-If it doesn't then early exit reporting the missing values.
+3. Check that the test plan contains all of the required variables for templating to be possible.
+If it doesn't then early exit reporting the missing variables.
 4. Template the environment _setup_ section before running static analysis checks.
 5. If all checks pass, run the setup command and use the provided output to finish templating the _scenario_ and environment _teardown_ sections.